 If you wish to use more than one sensor with the P3, such as separate sensors for HF and VHF, you must switch the sensor cable to the active sensor as needed.
 A convenient way to do this is to use an external RJ45 switch that allows you to select the desired sensor.
 A suitable four-way switch box with RJ45 female connectors made by Sanoky Network 1 Input 4 Output RJ45 8P8C Manual Sharing Switch available on various on-line web sites.
 Others are the GadKo RJ45 switch box or the Electro Standards 8079 RJ45 A/B switch box.
-You will need an extra sensor cable with male RJ45 connectors to attach the switch box to the P3.
+You will need an extra sensor cable with male 8P8C connectors to attach the switch box to the P3.
+The 8P8C male connectors are plug-compatible with the RJ45 female connectors.
 A suitable 6-foot W2 Sensor Cable available from Elecraft (Order E850638).